São Paulo at a Glance

 Although a number of expats drive their own car, this is only advisable for experienced drivers with strong nerves.
 São Paulo’s traffic jams are legendary, and the usually chaotic driving conditions are what some call “the last big adventure” for drivers from abroad.

 As a lively metropolis, São Paulo has a lot to offer in terms of cultural events and entertainment opportunities.
-The city is home to many museums, including the renowned Paulista Museum and the São Paulo Museum of Modern Art (MASP), as well as dozens of theatres.
+The city is home to many museums, including the renowned Paulista Museum and the Museu de Arte de São Paulo (MASP), as well as dozens of theaters.

 The Feira Bienal Internacional de Arte, São Paulo’s most popular art festival, which focuses increasingly on local art, takes place every other year, attracting more than one million visitors.
 And, although it is the rival metropolis of Rio de Janeiro which is most famous for the carnival, São Paulo also holds magnificent parades and celebrations during carnival season.

 As about everywhere else in Brazil, soccer is by far the most popular sport in São Paulo.
 In addition to numerous amateur clubs, the city is home to three first-league soccer teams – Corinthians, Palmeiras, and the Sao Paulo FC.
 Currently, people are gearing up for the 2014 FIFA World Cup, when São Paulo will be one of the host cities.